cfGothChic/cfmlDataMapper/README.md

 application.DataFactory = new cfmlDataMapper.factory({
   dsn = "usermanager",
-  serverType = "mysql", // optional, defaults to mysql locations = "/model" // comma separated list of your application's model locations that contain a bean folder });
+  serverType = "mysql", // optional, defaults to mysql locations = "/model", // comma separated list of your application's model locations that contain a bean folder reloadApplicationOnEveryRequest = false // optional, defaults to framework default });
 ```